Bhanupratapsingh21/Bhanupratapsingh21/README.md

 # 💫 About Me: Full Stack Developer & Tech Enthusiast :

 As a second-year Bachelor of Commerce student and Full Stack Development course participant at Masai School, I blend commercial acumen with cutting-edge technical skills.
 My journey in tech began at 17, inspired by films like Iron Man and The Social Network, leading me to master a comprehensive tech stack including MERN, Next.js, TypeScript, and DevOps.

-Technical Expertise
+## Technical Expertise

-Frontend: HTML, CSS, JavaScript, React, Next.js, TypeScript
+- Frontend: HTML, CSS, JavaScript, React, Next.js, TypeScript
-Backend: Node.js, Express, MongoDB, Mongoose
+- Backend: Node.js, Express, MongoDB, Mongoose
-DevOps & Cloud: AWS, Docker, Git, GitHub, Vercel
+- DevOps & Cloud: AWS, Docker, Git, GitHub, Vercel
-UI Libraries: Tailwind CSS, Chakra UI, Accenternity UI, Shadcn BaaS & Storage: Appwrite, AWS S3
+- UI Libraries: Tailwind CSS, Chakra UI, Accenternity UI, Shadcn
+- BaaS & Storage: Appwrite, AWS S3

-Professional Experience
+## Professional Experience
 Currently interning as an SDE Full Stack at Eventory, I'm enhancing their event management and booking platform.
 This role allows me to apply my technical skills in a real-world setting, contributing to seamless user experiences and robust backend solutions.

-Beyond Coding
+## Beyond Coding

-Multimedia skills: Premiere Pro, Canva, Figma
+- Multimedia skills: Premiere Pro, Canva, Figma
-Content Creation: Former part-time creator with 250k+ monthly views and 2k followers Withing a Month then quit Content Cause Of Some Personal Issue's
+- Content Creation: Former part-time creator with 250k+ monthly views
-Soft Skills: Teamwork, time management, public speaking, problem-solving
+- Soft Skills: Teamwork, time management, public speaking, problem-solving

-Aspirations
+## Aspirations
 Passionate about AI, machine learning, and DevOps, I'm eager to explore these cutting-edge fields further.
 I'm open to opportunities across industries where I can leverage my diverse skill set to create impactful solutions.

-Let's Connect
+## Let's Connect
 If you're looking for a versatile full stack developer with a strong technical foundation and commercial awareness, I'd love to discuss how I can contribute to your team's success.
 Let's turn innovative ideas into reality together!

 ## 🌐 Socials: